-Ones that are just one-part, usually glass, are called as “shot” glass.
+Ones that are just one-part, usually glass, are called a “shot” glass.

-That being said, Jiggers for home use can be notoriously inaccurate in their measuring lines — if they have them at all, and that to get the maximum measurement on them, you have to fill them up to the brim making some alcohol sure to spill.
-If you want to see how close your Jigger is to being accurate, or see what your Jigger holds if it has no measurements at all on it, you can measure water into it using kitchen measuring spoons.
+That being said, jiggers for home use can be notoriously inaccurate in their measuring lines — if they have them at all, and that to get the maximum measurement on them, you have to fill them up to the brim making some alcohol sure to spill.
+If you want to see how close your jigger is to being accurate, or see what your jigger holds if it has no measurements at all on it, you can measure water into it using standard North American kitchen measuring spoons.
 A tablespoon from one of these sets holds 1/2 oz of liquid (that’s assuming, of course, that you happen to have accurate measuring spoons.)

 For home use, though, it doesn’t really matter how much a jigger actually holds, or how precisely accurate it is.
 As long as you’re using the same shot glass for each measure, all the parts will be in proportion, and that’s what matters in mixed drinks.

-Professional bar tenders, however, have to care: if you over-measure, you’re losing money, If you under measure and short-change the customer, you could be in trouble with the law.
+Professional bar tenders need to use very accurate jiggers.
+If you over-measure, you’re losing money, If you under measure and short-change the customer, you could be in trouble with the law.

 In Australia, Ireland, Singapore and UK you can buy ones with government stamps on them certifying them as official measures.
 (You could get similarly approved shot glasses in Canada up until 1982.)

-In the UK, in mixed bar drinks, you can only sell alcohol in measures of 25ml and multiples thereof.
+In the UK, in commercial bar drinks, you can only sell alcohol in measures of 25 ml and multiples thereof.
 So the government will only stamp for trade purposes jiggers in proportions of 25 ml, 50 ml, etc. And they can’t be double-sided ones — they need to be single measure ones.